KoalbyMQP/RaspberryPi-Code_24-25/README.md

   - initSim: initalizes the simulation (connects python to CoppeliaSim)
   - simMotionTest: testing balancing while standing and bending over
   - trajplannertest: tests the trajPlanner class in the KoalbyHumanoid package
+  - MCC_testing.py: test communication with the MCC HAT

 ## Branches (Update as new branches are made)
 ### main